Mission

 Creation of association

 The SSA is formed in 1971, under the name ‘Saskatchewan Snow Vehicles Association’ (SSVA) so as to include snowplanes and other tracked vehicles.
 With the disappearance of these other vehicles, the name is later changed to the ‘Saskatchewan Snowmobile Association’ (SSA).
-The association is originally made up of volunteers, dealers, and manufacturer representatives to deal with issues facing snowmobiling.
+The association is originally made up of volunteers, dealers, and manufacture representatives to deal with issues facing snowmobiling.

 The province develops organized trails within the parks; Greenwater being one of the first.